 PASSPORT consumer direction

 PASSPORT is Ohio's flagship home and community-based services waiver for adults 60 and older who would otherwise need a nursing home.
 It is run by the Ohio Department of Aging through the 12 Area Agencies on Aging.
 Under consumer direction, the participant hires their own personal care worker, and that worker can be an adult child, sibling, or other family member (not a spouse, except in the narrow circumstances at OAC 5160-44-32).
 Rates under consumer direction vary by waiver and AAA; verify the current hourly rate with your care manager.
+PASSPORT serves Ohioans 60 and older who need a nursing-facility level of care but want to stay in their own home, and it covers personal care, homemaker services, adult day health, and care coordination.

 Ohio Home Care Waiver